mjdave/tui/README.md

     subTable = {
         subValue = 30 // creates a new local table.subTable.subValue with the value 30

-        ..subValue = value // this assigns 10 to the parent subValue (previously 20)
+        .subValue = value // this assigns 10 to the closest parent subValue: table.subValue (previously 20)

-        enclosingTable = .. // we can store the parent table '..' in a local variable enclosingTable.subValue = value // achieves the same as '..subValue = value'.
-        enclosingTable = nil // otherwise we create a circular loop and will hang if we try to log or iterate this table!
+        print("subValue (30):", subValue) //local subValue is still 30

-        ...value = 20 // we can go up multiple levels by adding dots, this modifies the variable created at the top level on the first line
+        .value = 20 // it will search up multiple levels to find the first parent.
+The top level "value" is now 20, previously 10
+        .global = 40 // if no parents have set this variable already, it is created on the root table.
+All scripts will now be able to access the variable named "global"

+        print("global (40):", global)

         testValue = 1

         testFunction = function(valueToSet) { // the same rules apply for functions
+            .value = valueToSet
-            ..testValue = value + 1 // 21, remember we can always *read* the higher level variables directly ....value = valueToSet // 4 dots this time to modify }
+            .testValue = value + 1 // remember we can always *read* the higher level variables directly testValue = 123 // no '.', so this creates a new local named "testValue".
+The parent's testValue is still 101. print("testValue (123):", testValue)
+        }

         testFunction(100)

+        print("testValue (101):", testValue)
     }

-    outsideFunc = subTable.testFunction // we can grab a reference to that subTable's function and call it directly here outsideFunc(200) // ..value is now 200. '....value' still works, because we find variables relative to where the function was defined, not where it is called thisFuncDoesntExist() // error examples/scope.tui:27:attempt to call missing function: thisFuncDoesntExist() }
+    outsideFunc = subTable.testFunction // we can grab a reference to that subTable's function and call it directly here outsideFunc(200) // set value to 200, subTable.testValue to 201. print("value (200):", value) // we just set value to 200 from within subTable.testFunction
+    print("global (40):", global) // still accessible in this outer scope print("subTable.testValue (201):", subTable.testValue)
+}
 ```